Call for Research Proposals

 • Secure Digital Infrastructure for Energy

-On 7 September 2023, 12:30-2 CDT we hosted a webinar describing the program and answering any questions potential respondents had.
+On September 16 we hosted a webinar describing the program and answering any questions potential respondents may have.
+Click here to view a recording of the webinar (24 minutes long).

 Proposals should be formatted as follows: